 moral science lab

-Experimental philosophy, cognitive science, moral psychology at the University of Granada.
+Experimental philosophy, cognitive science & moral psychology at the University of Granada.

-Department of Philosophy I
+Dept. of Philosophy I

 Cartuja Campus

-Granada, Spain 18009
+Granada, Spain 18011

 Welcome to our website!
 The Moral Science Lab is an interdisciplinary research lab based in the Department of Philosophy I at the University of Granada.
-We combine experimental and observational research methods to investigate issues in:
+We combine experimental and observational research methods to investigate a variety of issues…

 -